le717/webring/README.md

 Note this could potentially be slow, depending on the number of entries in the ring.
 This script is also not minified, which could also increase your page load time.
-If you want or need greater control over loading and displaying the ring, it is suggested to manually call the ring's root URL to fetch the entries and display them as you desire.
+If you want or need greater control over loading and displaying the wrbring, it is suggested to manually call the webring's root URL to fetch the entries and display them as you desire.

 ### Discord channel logger